Skip to main content

 If you're experiencing symptoms and suspect mold, here's a practical sequence:

-• Increase ventilation in affected areas — open windows, run exhaust fans
+• Increase ventilation in affected areas; open windows, run exhaust fans

 • Use a HEPA air purifier in rooms where you spend the most time

-• Keep humidity below 50% with a dehumidifier
+• Keep humidity below 50% with a dehumidifier (the EPA's recommended threshold)

 • Spend time outside the home when possible to give your body a break

-Step 2: Find the Source
+Step 2.
+Find the source

-Step 3: Address the Mold
+Step 3.
+Address the mold

 • See a doctor if symptoms don't improve within 1-2 weeks of remediation